Free Shipping on Qualifying Orders $99+

 We asked "What is the best piece of grooming advice you've received?"
 Here's what they said.

+"That’s tough.
+What comes to mind still today that someone told me years ago in a seminar is: “Just do your best for today.”
 The ever-changing circumstances dealing with live animals and so many factors taught me early on to understand it’s ok to not be perfect with every dog, every day.
 Just putting forth my best is what matters, and improving comes naturally." - Kristie Stewart

 "Let the tools do the work." - Elly Linam